openssl/openssl/doc/designs/quic-design/quic-io-arch.md

 directly but uses the BIO abstraction to access the network, so these issues are then compounded by the limitations of our existing BIO interfaces.
 We do not have a BIO interface which provides for select(3)-like functionality or which can implement the required semantics above.

-Therefore, trying to implement QUIC on top of blocking I/O in this way would require violating the BIO abstraction layer, and would not work with custom BIOs.
+Moreover, even if we used select(3) directly, select(3) only gives us a guarantee (under a non-buggy OS) that a single syscall will not block, however we have no guarantee in the API contract for BIO_read(3) or BIO_write(3) that any given BIO implementation has such a BIO call correspond to only a single system call (or any system call), so this does not work either.
+Therefore, trying to implement QUIC on top of blocking I/O in this way would require violating the BIO abstraction layer, and would not work with custom BIOs (even if the poll descriptor concept discussed below were adopted).

 ### Blocking sockets and threads